vatpac-technology/sops/docs/client/maestro.md

 ### Pending Flights

-Regularly review the Pending list (click `DEPS`) and insert flights from departure airports at appropriate times.
+Periodically review the Pending list (click `DEPS`) and insert flights when notified of their intention to depart.

 Coordinate with relevant units regarding pending flights, and advise them of the expected delay.

 !!! tip
-    Maestro will calculate delays for pending flights on the ground.
+    By activating flights early, Maestro can calculate delays for flights still on the ground.
-    Advise pilots of the expected delay prior to departure to allow them to absorb the delay on the ground rather than in the air.
+    Advise pilots of the expected delay and landing time prior to departure to allow them to absorb the delay on the ground rather than in the air.
+    The remaining delay does not update until they depart and are correlated to a radar track.

 ### Slots